MartsyniukOlena/lingua-international/README.md

 Description for business english was taken from [British Counsil](https://learnenglish.britishcouncil.org/business-english)

-To check grammar and text, I used [Grammarly](https://app.grammarly.com/)
+To check grammar and edit text, I used [Grammarly](https://app.grammarly.com/)

-I referenced the Love Running project.
+I referenced the Love Running project(to create header, general styles, for hero image and cover text).